ldodds/doomwadbot/README.md

 The intention is to make the bot more sophisticated by:

+- Improve the posts to add a bit more metadata, if available
+- Improve the alt text.
+It should at least include the level name
 - adding additional WAD lists, e.g. [Dean of Doom reviews](https://doomwiki.org/wiki/Dean_of_Doom) and [Top 100 WADS of all time](https://www.doomworld.com/10years/bestwads/)
 - ability to post levels from a specific WAD via the command-line
+- make more use of the styling supported by wad2image.
+Currently just randomly selecting adding sprites vs dots, but we could maybe do more.
+Describing the colour scheme somewhere would be helpful.
 - making it interactive to allow people to request levels via Mastodon.
 These will go on a queue for later processing
 - giving the bot a 'memory' to reduce likelihood of posting same levels multiple times